 Dr Alice Edwards has combined her two core passions, Social Justice and Law, to forge a remarkable career dedicated to human rights, particularly focussed on advancing the rights of women and refugees.
 Her journey started at the University of Tasmania where she studied a Bachelor of Arts and Law graduating with Honours in Law in 1997.
 She then travelled around Africa and witnessed first-hand the devastation of poverty in war-afflicted zones.
 Inspired to make a difference, Dr Edwards volunteered for a year at Food for the Hungry International in Mozambique, then returned to Australia to complete her legal articles and become admitted as a barrister and solicitor.

 Driven by her passion for humanitarian causes and global outlook, Dr Edwards went on to work in legal and policy positions for the United Nations High Commissioner for Refugees (UNHCR) in some of the world’s most devastated locations, including Rwanda, and Bosnia and Herzegovina.
-She then spent five years in academia, in both research and teaching positions at Oxford University, the University of Nottingham and the London College of Law.
+She then spent five years in academia, in both research and teaching positions at Oxford University and the University of Nottingham, and currently teaches at the University of London.

 Dr Edwards became the youngest woman ever to hold the position of Chief of Protection Policy and Legal Advice of the United Nations High Commissioner for Refugees.
 During the world’s largest refugee crisis, she provided advice to the High Commissioner on ways to better protect refugees and was responsible for over 90 interventions submitted to major courts to protect the rights of refugees, with over a 95% success rate.
 She personally initiated, galvanised support for and steered the UNHCR’s global strategy to end the detention of asylum seekers and secured over $2 million in funding for projects related to human rights and research.